dimgeorgiev1976/scripts/README.md

 The values produced by typeof are 'number', 'string', 'boolean', 'undefined', 'function', and 'object'.

+If the operand of ! is truthy, it produces false.
+Otherwise, it produces true.

+The + operator adds or concatenates.
+If you want it to add, make sure both operands are numbers.

+The / operator can produce a noninteger result even if both operands are integers.

+The && operator produces the value of its first operand if the first operand is falsy.
+Otherwise, it produces the value of the second operand.
+The || operator produces the value of its first operand if the first operand is truthy.
+Otherwise, it produces the value of the second operand.

 Invocation causes the execution of a function value.
 The invocation operator is a pair of parentheses that follow the function value.
 The parentheses can contain arguments that will be delivered to the function.

 # Literals